Young Czech star politician faces landmark rape case

 Feri was elected to parliament at the age of 21 as the country's youngest legislator and the first to be black.
 He had the largest social media following of all MPs, particularly among young people.

-After the alleged rapes were publicised he stepped down as an MP in May 2021 and also left TOP 09 and its candidate list before last November’s general election.
+After the alleged rapes were publicised he stepped down as an MP in May 2021 and also left TOP 09 and its candidate list before last October’s general election.

 Feri was charged following investigations by award-winning journalists Apolena Rychlikova and Jakub Zelenka, which included an account of Feri allegedly intoxicating and sexually assaulting a seventeen-year-old girl.
 Czech news outlets Alarm and DenikN have subsequently published accounts shared by eight female victims as well as matching accounts from several witnesses.